Why we need your data

 The variety of permits we issue reflects the many ways individuals or businesses affect the environment.
 Examples include operating waste sites, disposing of pesticide washings, pumping water from a construction site, installing an anaerobic digester, stocking fishing lakes, irrigating crops and so on.
 It’s a big list.

 For every permit we consider the potential for an impact on all wildlife, including local wildlife sites, and an extensive list of vulnerable species and habitats.
-Without data from local records centres and national schemes and societies and many others we would not be able to do this.
+Without data from Local Environmental Records Centres and national schemes and societies and many others we would not be able to do this.

 In 2005 the Hampton review, commissioned by the Chancellor of the Exchequer, directed us to reduce the burden of regulation on business, and we changed the way we regulate.
 We pulled together and simplified permits with the least risks, giving them standard rules that applicants had to adhere to.
 These became Environmental Permits, and by 2007, screening for their impacts on the environment, was automated.
 The result has been considered a success; providing faster and cheaper permitting where it’s appropriate and allowing experts to concentrate on complex permits.